jonnonz1/nz-statute-book/acts/public/1957/charitable-trusts-act-1957.md

   (a) that records or stores information electronically or by other means; and (b) that permits the information so recorded or stored to be readily inspected or reproduced in usable form.
 (2) The seal of the Registrar may be used for the authentication of any documents required for the purposes of this Part.

+### 28A Amendments to register
+The Registrar may make any amendments to the register that are necessary or desirable— (a) to reflect any changes in the information that relates to a board; or (b) to correct the register if the Registrar is satisfied that any information—
+    (i) has been wrongly entered in, or omitted from, the register; or (ii) has been incorrectly entered in the register; or (iii) contains a typographical error or a mistake; or (c) to comply with any court order.

 ### 29 Inspection, production, and evidence of documents kept by Registrar
 (1) Any person may inspect the documents kept by the Registrar on payment of such fees as may be prescribed.